-- 4.5 All advertisements for surgical procedures where possible need to state the following "All eye surgical procedures carry a level of risk including not obtaining the desired outcome through to varying levels of visual loss.
-Your eye surgeon will discuss the risks and benefits of sight correction surgery, including those specific to your own circumstances, at the time of your preoperative consultation". - 4.6 The following are considered socially irresponsible and are prohibited: - 4.6.1.
+- 4.5 All advertisements for surgical procedures where possible need to state the following-"All eye surgical procedures carry a level of risk including not obtaining the desired-outcome through to varying levels of visual loss.
+Your eye surgeon will discuss the risks and benefits of sight correction surgery, including those specific to your own-circumstances, at the time of your preoperative consultation". - 4.6 The following are considered socially irresponsible and are prohibited: - 4.6.1.
 Time-limited deals - 4.6.2.
 Financial inducements - 4.6.3.
 Package deals, such as 'buy one get one free' or reduced prices for friends and family. - 4.6.4.
-Offering eye surgical procedures as competition prizes. - 4.7 Advertising price is highly discouraged.
-In the event that price of surgery is advertised, the majority of recipients (>50%) should in reality be receiving surgery at that price. - 4.8 The content of marketing information must be consistent with other patient information documents and should not differ substantially from the content of consent forms provided to the patient. - 4.9 Qualifications and experience must not be exaggerated or misleading.
+Offering eye surgical procedures as competition prizes. - 4.7 Advertising price is highly discouraged You must explain your charges clearly.
+In the event that Where price of surgery is advertised, the majorityten percent (10%) of suitable recipients (>50%) should in reality be must qualify to receive ing surgery at that price. - 4.8 The content of marketing information must be consistent with other patient information documents and should not differ substantially from the content of consent forms provided to the patient. - 4.9 Qualifications and experience must not be exaggerated or misleading.